vibhorkum/pg_background/README.md

 # Postgres Background Worker

 pg_background is an extension for Postgres 9.5.
 Initially this extension was shared by Robert Haas in PostgreSQL community for demo purpose.
-Some modification has been done to keep it in sync with latest version of EDB Postgres version >=9.5
+Some modification has been done to keep it in sync with latest version of Postgres version >=9.5

 This module allows user to arbitrary command in a background worker and gives capability to users to launch